 SCE's CBP Elect and CBP Elect+ proposal, as filed in its supplemental testimony SCE-10, would eliminate SCE's other CBP offerings.
 To support the CBP Elect and Elect+ programs, SCE requests \$42.703 million from 2024-2027.
-The 2024 budget would consist of the current SCE Prescribed CBP Day-Ahead program:
+The 2024 budget would consist of the current SCE Prescribed CBP Day-Ahead program, and any costs in sunsetting the CBP Prescribed Day-Of program: